sherylkong18/tic-tac-toe/README.md

 #### Worried about always starting the game last and losing the upper hand?
 Don't worry, the starting player will alternate each round for fairness' sake. 😙

-Download the file now to run it to play!
+Download the file now and run it to play!